t4ngojuli3tt/TriviaUdacity/backend/README.md

     - deleted - id of question that was deleted e.g. "deleted": 1
     - questions and total_questions - same as in GET '/questions'
+- Errors:
+    - 404 - if question to be deleted wasn't found in the database

 POST '/questions'
 - Post new question to the database